This is a wild and inspiring alpine landscape spanning a labyrinth of highland lakes, craggy mountains and ancient pencil pine forests.

-Bushwalkers must carry a tent.
-Huts within the park are small, in poor condition and suitable for emergency shelter only.
+Bushwalkers must carry a tent and be fully self-sufficient.
+Huts in the park are small, in poor condition and suitable only for emergency shelter.

-There is a camping platform and composting toilet at Wild Dog Creek.
-We recommend that walkers camp here in preference to Dixon's Kingdom.
+There’s a camping platform and composting toilet at Wild Dog Creek.
+It’s recommended that walkers camp here rather than at Dixons Kingdom.

-The Walls of Jerusalem National Park is approximately a 1 hr 40-min drive, 200 kilometres south-west of Launceston, however the park itself is not accessible by road.
-Bushwalkers must walk up into the park from the carpark located off the gravel Mersey Forest Road near Lake Rowallan.
+The Walls of Jerusalem National Park is a 1hr 40min drive (120km) south-west of Launceston - however, the park itself is not accessible by road.
+Bushwalkers must walk into the park from the car park located off the gravel Mersey Forest Road near Lake Rowallan.